 The planning process is where the decision of static or dynamic content will come in, this is upon your decision, static websites usually do not contain any interactivity, where as a dynamic site can contain many additional extras, photo galleries, login systems, guestbooks, forums, news, blogs, pretty much anything which gives some user interactivity; You may like to have somewhere in between, this is also fine, at this point of the planning it is just about deciding what is dynamic and what is static.

-Design of the website can be a lot of work, it is vital for us to make sure your site looks great at the same time keeps it simple for your visitors to use, we always avoid adding complicated design to make it look great but is difficult for people to navigate or use, we always avoid the use of flash based websites for several reasons, which i will note down below.
+Design of the website can be a lot of work, it is vital for us to make sure your site looks great at the same time keeps it simple for your visitors to use, we always avoid adding complicated design to make it look great but is difficult for people to navigate or use.

 A well designed website will become an excellent marketing tool, a way of creating an online identity for you, your company or organisation, thus enabling you to reach out to your customers that would have otherwise not been possible.